-The marine ecosystems of the area are known to support numerous protected and endangered species, including; vast healthy meadows of the endemic seagrass Posidonia oceanica with the Noble Pen Shell Pinna nobilis, shallow reefs covered with canopy-forming Cystoseira, coralligenous sciophilic communities and sponges and mobile fauna such as; the critically endangered blackchin guitarfish Glaucostegus cemiculus, the endangered Mediterranean monk seal Monachus monachus, elasmobranchs, cetaceans, groupers and more.
+The marine ecosystems of the area are known to support numerous protected and endangered species, including; vast healthy meadows of the endemic seagrass Posidonia oceanica, shallow reefs covered with canopy-forming Cystoseira, coralligenous sciophilic communities and sponges and mobile fauna such as; the critically endangered blackchin guitarfish Glaucostegus cemiculus, the critically endangered Mediterranean monk seal Monachus monachus, elasmobranchs, cetaceans, groupers and more.
 Coastal habitats are important for an equally diverse species assemblage, including beaches used for nesting by the endangered Green turtle Chelonia mydas and Loggerhead turtle Caretta caretta, as well as cliff dwelling bird species such as Eleonora’s Falcon Falco eleonorae and Griffon vulture Gyps fulvus.

 Despite its high importance, the marine area has been overlooked, and insufficiently managed to date.
 Human pressures pose an urgent threat to the maintenance of its favourable conservation status; threatening the ecosystem services that it provides.

-This projects aims to use available data, field work, and bottom-up participatory processes to assess the fishery and ecosystem status of the area, and using a bottom-up approach, develop a comprehensive proposal for co-management of the area with commercial and recreational fishers, scientists, and policy-influencers.
+This projects aims to use available data, field work, and bottom-up participatory processes to assess the fishery and ecosystem status of the area, and using a bottom-up approach to develop a comprehensive proposal for co-management of the area with commercial and recreational fishers, scientists, and policy-influencers.

 The area of interest is about 122 km2 ranging from Pissouri village until Limassol.
 This project will seek to study the entire area to define the areas that are the most-important sites in terms of conservation, and which will allow a sustainable management model.